Connecting with our community.

 As Omaha's premier independent radio station, KVNO serves and enriches the community and university through quality programming that enlightens, entertains and informs.

 Each month KVNO honors the gift of the arts in our youth by recognizing an outstanding student musician.
 A panel of local music educators and KVNO staff members choose students whose musical efforts exemplify the value and richness of the arts in a young person's life.
-Any young musician aged 7 to 13 who is studying and participating in vocal or instrumental music is eligible to be a Classical Kid.
+Any young musician aged seven to 13 who is studying and participating in vocal or instrumental music is eligible to be a Classical Kid.
 Winners receive a school visit from a KVNO representative and an award certificate presentation.

 Classical Kids also receive on-air recognition throughout the month and tickets to arts events, including the Omaha Symphony, Opera Omaha, and the Tuesday Musical Concert Series!

 International Music Touring Program

 Over the past two decades, the School of Music's International Music Touring Program has mounted 19 international music tours covering more than 20 countries across Asia, Europe and North America.
 These tours not only have provided students with the chance to travel to new places throughout the world, but also to develop lasting friendships.

 Student musicians have taken part in vocal and instrumental ensemble tours, most recently to Lithuania.
 The touring program benefits significantly from relationships with UNO’s International Studies and Programs, which has helped make many of the arrangements and contacts through its 30 global sister universities.